fau-masters-collected-works-cgarbin/regression-no-libraries/README.md

-# Stochastic gradient descent (SGD) with Ridge regularization, without using libraries
+Ridge regression without using libraries

-An implementation of stochastic gradient descent (SGD) using Ridge regularization without any statistical or machine learning library.
+An implementation of batch gradient descent using Ridge regularization without any statistical or machine learning library.
 All steps are done by hand, using matrix operations as much as possible.

 ## Setting up the project